University of the Assumption: Modernization

 Rev. Msgr.
 Ricardo Jesus T. Serrano, S.L.D. assumed the role as university president in 1992.
 The following programs were added to the curriculum under his leadership: Master's degree in Public Administration; Bachelor of Science in Hotel and Restaurant Management; Bachelor of Science in Commerce with a major in computer science; and a Master of Education with majors in Early Childhood, Mathematics, Filipino and English.

 In 1998, Mass Communication and Interior Design were added as among the majors in Liberal Arts.
 In the same year, the Commission on Higher Education (CHED) granted the university the permission to convert AB major in Social Work to Bachelor of Science in Social Work.

 Msgr.
 Serrano was responsible in implementing anti-lahar and anti-flood interventions.
 The Grade School building and the Archbishop Cinense Gymnasium underwent major renovations.
 It was expanded to include three wings: the Msgr.
 Lumanog Building, the Msgr.
 Ramos Building, and the Franco Building.
 To meet the needs of the growing student populace, rooms at the Archdiocese of San Fernando building (ASF) and the Diocese of San Fernando building (DSF) were occupied to house the computer laboratories, and modern typing, and lecture rooms.
 Modernization of the campus included two additional audio-visual rooms, an Internet Center, computer rooms, and multimedia classrooms.

 A tennis court with a mini club house were added to enhance the sports and athletic facilities on campus.
 The newest buildings on campus are the Hotel and Restaurant Management building, presently known as the Domus Mariae International Center (the UA Hotel); and the new High School Building (Phases 1 and 2).
 Other enhancements include the UA Facade; the UA Radio Studio; the UA TV Studio, the Speech Laboratory and the Archbishop Aniceto Student Center Building.

 In 2007, His Excellency Most Reverend Roberto C. Mallari, D.D., Auxiliary Bishop of San Fernando, Pampanga, was installed as the fifth president.
 He is ably assisted by Rev. Fr.
-Winifredo Santos who was later replaced by Dr. Mediatriz D. MArtin for Academic Affairs, Rev. Fr.
+Winifredo Santos who was later replaced by Dr. Mediatriz D. Martin for Academic Affairs, Rev. Fr.
 Manuel Sta.
 Maria for Administration, and Rev. Fr.
 Deogracias Kerr S. Galang for Finance.

 After serving the university for almost five years, Bishop Roberto Mallari, D.D. was appointed by Pope Benedict XVI to head the Diocese of San Jose in Nueva Ecija.
 Thus, on August 22, 2012, Rev. Fr.
 Joselito C. Henson, S.Th.D. was installed as the sixth president of the university.

-On May 28, 2013.
-Rev. Fr.
+On May 28, 2013, Rev. Fr.
 Victor S. Nicdao and Mrs. Belina Katigbak were installed as VP for Administration and VP for Finance, respectively.
 They took over from Rev. Fr.
 Manuel C. Sta.
 Maria and Rev. Fr.
 Deogracias Kerr S. Galang.

+On July 31, 2024, Rev. Fr.
+Oliver G. Yalung, DL, Ph.D. was installed as the seventh president of the university.
+Mr. Arnel T. Sicat, Ph.D. was also installed as the new VP for Academic Affairs.